Contents

 - Domain‑oriented modular architecture:

-- JWT for stateless auth, refresh tokens, and role‑based access control
+auth,catalog,cart,orders,payments - JWT for stateless auth + refresh tokens and RBAC

 - PostgreSQL with tuned indexes and connection pooling

-- Caching for product and cart reads to reduce DB load
+- Caching for product/cart reads to reduce DB load

 - Queues for order fulfillment and email notifications